flexera-public/policy_templates/cbi/oracle/oracle_cbi/README.md

 - The policy uses the Oracle Cloud Object Storage API to connect to the bucket containing the Cost & Usage Reports and obtain the relevant reports for the specified month (or current month if none is specified.)
 - The policy then sends those reports, unmodified, into a Flexera CBI endpoint so that they can be ingested and then visible on the platform.
+- The policy does this over the course of multiple runs to avoid hitting memory and other constraints; it is recommended that the default frequency of 15 minutes be used.
 - The policy requires that a valid Oracle CBI endpoint exists, a valid Oracle Cloud credential exists in Flexera One, and that Cost & Usage Reporting is enabled in Oracle Cloud.

 ## Input Parameters